m-a-h-e/m-a-h-e.github.io/variational_autoencoder.md

 - **$$\vert A \vert$$** : the [determinant](https://en.wikipedia.org/wiki/Determinant) of the matrix, which - in case of a pure diagonal matrix - equals the product over all diagonal elements of the matrix.
 - **log** : the natural log is a good choice when calculating the [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence#Multivariate_normal_distributions) of multivariate normal distributions.

-## Some nice posts explaining VAEs
+## Some nice Posts Explaining VAEs

 - [Understanding Variational Autoencoders (VAEs) - by Joseph Rocca](https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73)
 - [Variational Autoencoder: Intuition and Implementation - by Augustinus Kristiadi](https://wiseodd.github.io/techblog/2016/12/10/variational-autoencoder/)